Christchurch Wastewater Treatment Plant situation

 3. Temporary secondary treatment

-• A project is in the final stages to upsize the pipework, aiming to reduce the emergency release of biogas.
+• A project is planned to upsize the pipework, aiming to reduce the emergency release of biogas.
+This is expected to be complete by the end of 2026.

-• An extensive maintenance overhaul of the sludge dryer will be carried out to reduce wet biosolid accumulation on site.
+• We're preparing a tender for a project to carry out an extensive maintenance overhaul of the sludge dryer to reduce wet biosolid accumulation on site.
+Funding for this project was confirmed through the Long-Term Plan 2024-2034.

 Wind trends in Bromley